Can you recover lost data from a server?

 - Anti-virus software deleted/truncated suspect file in error and data has been deleted, overwritten or both.

 - Partial drive copy overwrites using third party tools, overwrite started and then crashed 1% into the process, found a large portion of the original data.
 Rebuilt file system, provided reports on recoverable data; customer will be requiring that we test some files to verify the quality of recovery.
 Evaluation Time: 1 hour

 - During a data loss disaster, restored backup data to the exact location, thereby overwriting it

 - Deleted files

 - User's machine had the OS re-installed – Restore CD was used; user looking for Outlook PST file.
-Searched for PST data through the drive because original file system completely overwritten.
+Searched for PST data through the drive because the original file system is completely overwritten.
 Found three potential files that might contain the user's data, after using PST recovery tools we found one of those files to contain all of the user's email; there were missing messages, majority of the messages/attachments came back.
 Evaluation Time: 5 hours

 Causes of Operating System Related Disasters

 - Server OS upgrades (Service Packs, Patches to OS)

 - Netware traditional, 2TB volume, damage to the file system when trying to expand the size of the volume, repaired on the drive, volume mountable.
 Evaluation Time: 4 hours

 Data disasters will happen, accepting that reality is the first step in preparing a comprehensive disaster plan.
 Time is always against an IT team when a disaster strikes, therefore the details of a disaster plan are critical for success.